Jasun Martz

-Jasun Martz is an American record producer, composer, musician, fine artist, creative director and sculptor who has worked on several #1 internationally best-selling hit records but is probably best known for his contemporary classical symphonies.
+Jasun Martz is an American record producer, composer, musician, fine artist, creative director, sculptor and inventor who has worked on several #1 internationally best-selling hit records but is probably best known for his contemporary classical symphonies.
 He has recorded with Michael Jackson, toured with Frank Zappa and helped arrange one of rock music's best-selling hits: "We Built This City" by Starship.

 Also a renowned New York based painter and sculptor, Martz has lived in New York, Los Angeles and London, and has created and exhibited "raw expressionist" paintings and papier-mâché sculpture inspired by the subway passengers he encounters in each city.
 He collaborated with French modern master Jean Dubuffet (the founder of art brut) on Martz's critically acclaimed avant-garde/ contemporary classical symphony entitled The Pillory.

 Life and career

-Martz began his music career at an early age, signing his first professional recording and publishing contract at the age of 15.
+Martz began his music career at an early age in California, signing his first professional recording and publishing contract at the age of 15.
 An internationally known musician, composer and producer, he has recorded and toured with numerous celebrated entertainers.
 Millions have heard his recordings since he recorded on Michael Jackson's Dangerous and Bad albums.
 He played keyboards and synthesizers on the quadruple platinum #1 hit "Black or White" from Jackson's Dangerous album.
 It was later included on HIStory, Number Ones and three video/DVDs.
 He is the featured harmonica soloist on "Streetwalker", a Bad outtake which later appeared on Bad 25, as a bonus track on the 2001 Bad Special Edition reissue, and as the flip-side to the UK hit "Cry".
 Five of Michael Jackson's solo albums – Off the Wall, Thriller, Bad, Dangerous and HIStory are among the top-sellers of all time and Martz appears on three of the five releases.
 He has recorded and toured with Frank Zappa, the Japanese progressive rock group The Far East Family Band, and helped arrange Starship's #1 hit, "We Built This City" with Grammy award-winning producer Bill Bottrell.
 Bottrell has said Martz "...brought an immediacy and a rock & roll fire" to the Michael Jackson recordings.
 (Sound on Sound, August 2004).